WICG/import-maps/README.md

 The proposed `import.meta.resolve(specifier)` function serves a similar purpose to `import:` URLs, extending the applicability of import specifiers beyond just `import` statements and `import()` expressions.
 It allows module scripts to resolve import specifiers to URLs at any time.

 The challenges with this proposal are intimately tied up with [fallback support](#fallback-support).
-In particular, if fallbacks make the module resolution process synchronous, then `import.meta.resolve()` cannot be a simple string-returning function as one might expect.
+In particular, if fallbacks make the module resolution process asynchronous, then `import.meta.resolve()` cannot be a simple string-returning function as one might expect.
 See more discussion in [#79](https://github.com/WICG/import-maps/issues/79).

 ### Built-in module remapping